-Whether you are splitting time between Florida and another state for pleasure, business, school, or for retirement, there are benefits to obtaining Florida Residency, and much of that is attributed to taxes.
-For example, if you own a home up north but have a home here in Florida to escape the cold winters, you might be better suited to stay in Florida for the majority of the year because, unlike many other states, Florida does not have an income tax and in many cases, the overall taxes are much higher in other states.
-By establishing Florida residency, you can potentially save money and benefit in numerous different ways as well.
+Whether you are splitting time between Florida and another state for pleasure, business, school or retirement, there are benefits to obtaining Florida Residency; much of that attributed to taxes.
+For example, if you own a home ‘up North’ but have a home in Florida to escape the cold winters, you might be better suited to stay in Florida for the majority of the year because, unlike many other states, Florida does not have a state income tax.
+In many cases, the overall taxes are much higher in other states.
+By owning Florida real estate and establishing Florida residency, you can potentially save money and benefit in numerous ways.

 Spending at Least Six Months in Florida is Essential

-You must Spend at least 183 days of the year in Florida to obtain residency.
-Your other state of residents can audit you to make sure you are actually spending more time out of their state than in, so be cautious about documenting your stay with receipts and other paperwork for proof.
+You must spend at least 183 days of the year in Florida to obtain residency.
+Your other state of residence can audit you to make sure you are actually spending more time out of their state than in, so be cautious about documenting your stay with receipts and other paperwork for proof in this regard.

 File for Florida Homestead Property Tax Exemption

 Property owners in Florida may be eligible for exemptions and additional benefits to reduce their property tax liability.
-The homestead exemption and Save Our Homes assessment limitation help thousands of Florida homeowners save money on their property taxes every year.
-Further benefits are available to property owners with disabilities, senior citizens, veterans, and active-duty military service members, disabled first responders, and properties with specialized uses.1
+The homestead exemption and Save Our Homes Assessment Limitation help thousands of Florida homeowners save money on their property taxes every year.
+Further benefits are available to property owners with disabilities, senior citizens, veterans, active-duty military service members, disabled first responders, and properties with specialized uses.

 (Note: This is not a complete statute.
-See full and complete Florida Statutes for additional information.)2
+See full and complete Florida Statutes for additional information.)

 Senior Care Facilities

-Those 60 years and older in a senior facility or community such as a nursing home or assisted living, can file under Florida Statues section 400 to prove residency in Florida.
+Those 60 years and older in a senior facility or community such as a nursing home or assisted living may file under Florida Statutes, Chapter 400 to prove residency in Florida.

-Obtain a Florida Driver’s License, getting insurance, and registering them in the state of Florida is very important when obtaining residency.
-This can be done in person at the Department of Motor Vehicles.
+Obtaining a Driver’s License, getting insurance, and registering them in the state of Florida are essential when securing residency.
+You can do this at the Florida Department of Motor Vehicles.

 File a Declaration of Domicile

-Circuit Court-File, a Declaration of Domicile, declares where you reside in your principal home.
-This falls under Florida statute 222.17.
-These can be obtained at the county recorder’s office.
+A Circuit Court-File, Declaration of Domicile, declares where you reside in your principal home and falls under Florida Statute 222.17.
+A Declaration of Domicile is available at the county recorder’s office.

 Pay Florida resident taxes and maintain proof of filing and receipts.